TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 2.)
 Command strip details

 The command strips that will be used will be the command black picture hanging strip mixed pack which is sold through Amazon.
 There are 8 pairs of X-large strips in this pack which will hold 20 lbs.
-This will prevent damage to Tennessee Tech property while still allowing the physical mount to installed, which meets constraint (10).